mikeharder/api-guidelines/graph/articles/collections.md

 ## 11. Collections of structural types (complex types or primitive types)

 Collections of entity types are generally preferable to collections of structual types because collections of structural types must be updated as a single unit, meaning that they are overwritten entirely by new contents, rather than be updated relative to the existing contents.

+Sometimes, structural collection properties are added to a type and then scenarios are discovered later that require a collection of entity types.
+In these cases, there are two options forward:

+### 11.1 TODO side-by-side

+### 11.2 TODO $select trickery